beefy24/a3-stealth-mod/README.md

-# Stealth for Arma 3
+## Stealth for Arma 3
 This is an experimental stealth mod for Arma 3 that partially replaces the original detection system and allows customization of AI behavior.
 It is written as a scenario script that can be modified and integrated into a mission.
-Considering all the limitations of Arma 3, I have decided to stop developing this mod.
-However, some of you may still find it useful for creating small-scale singleplayer or co-op missions.
+Due to the limitations of Arma 3, I have decided to stop developing this mod.

 ## Features
 * Custom spotting and hearing